Andrew-Pelham/enigma-rpg/docs/SRD_1.4.md

 #### Biography

 This is all the statistical information on your character.
 How old are you?
 Where were you born?
 Where do you live now?
 What is your full-given birth name?
-Either respond with stark form answers or write an elegant description.

 #### Appearance

 This is where you can truly describe your character's look.
 What’s their resting expression?
 How do they stand?
 Do they look disheveled or refined?
 What stands out as unique?
 You can also use this section to add clothes and other non-trivial items, whatever makes sense for your character.

-#### Drives
+#### Drive

 This is what keeps your character going.
 They may have an estate back home to take care of, a yearn for another breaking news story, or even just untreated wanderlust.
-This shouldn't necessarily be a specific goal to complete, like "find my lost father" since the nature of an adventure might never lead you towards that.
-However, "The hunt for my lost father" could be a drive to keep your character adventuring.
-Each [*Archetype*](#archetypes) has a list of sample [*Drives*](#drives) you can use if you get stuck.
+This shouldn't necessarily be a specific goal to complete, like "find my lost father" but "The hunt for my lost father" could be a drive to keep your character adventuring.
+Each [*Archetype*](#archetypes) has a list of sample [*Drives*](#drive) you can use if you get stuck.

 #### Relationships